wegovnyc/databook_interface/README.md

-All env and config files are included in repo and safe
+All env and config files are included in repo and safe.